vincreins/Essay_28736907/README.md

 Bond_return_2 <- Bond_return(BondYields_2Y_SA, "BondYield_2", 2)
 ```

+After merging the bond and stock returns the covariance matrix is calculated.

 ```{r}
 LCL_Bond <- merge.xts(Bond_return_10, Bond_return_2, LCL_filtered, join = "inner")
 Sigma <- cov(LCL_Bond)
 ```

+The riskParityPortfolio function from the same named package will be used to determine the weights for the RPP.
+This function is embedded in the RollingRiskParity function which rebalances the portfolio every three months.

 ```{r}
 portfolio.parity <- riskParityPortfolio(Sigma)